Blinken recalibrates US focus in Africa – DW – 01/26/2024

 Blinken recalibrates US focus in AfricaJanuary 26, 2024

-The Lobito Corridor rail link connects mining areas in the Democratic Republic of Congo (DRC) and Zambia's Copperbelt to the Atlantic port of Lobito in Angola.
-Logistical bottlenecks in South Africa have negatively impacted exports of copper and cobalt.
+The Lobito Corridor rail link connects mining areas in the Democratic Republic of Congo (DRC) and Zambia's Copperbelt province to the Atlantic port of Lobito in Angola.
+Logistical bottlenecks in South Africa have had a negative impact on exports of copper and cobalt.

 Seeking a security partner

-Angola's staunch opposition to the growing influence of M23 rebels in neighboring DRC has also drawn the US in to become a dependable strategic partner, as the conflict in the DRC threatens to destabilize the entire region.
+Staunch opposition in Angola to the growing influence of M23 rebels in neighboring Congo has also drawn the US in to become a dependable strategic partner, as the conflict in Congo threatens to destabilize the entire region.

-However, US Secretary of State Antony Blinken must still woo the central African nation on a myriad of other issues.
+However, Blinken must still woo the central African nation on a myriad of other issues.
 Historically, the former Portuguese colony has had close links with China and Russia.

 "However, the relationship between Luanda and Beijing didn't progress as Angola had envisioned, and now is more sedate.
-Angola is therefore warming up to Washington."
+Angola is therefore warming up to Washington," she added.

 According to Naidu, Blinken's visit is an opportunity to "to take over the space that China used to occupy."